What does France’s latest political crisis mean for Macron and the country?

 Mr Barnier's government can stay on in a caretaker capacity to handle day-to-day business while Mr Macron tries to chart a path out of the mess and appoint a new government.
 If parliament has not passed a budget by 20 December, the government can propose emergency legislation that would roll over spending limits and tax provisions from 2024, pending the installation of a new government and a new 2025 budget bill.

-A caretaker government could invoke constitutional powers to force through 2025 budget
+A caretaker government could invoke constitutional powers to force through the 2025 budget

 A government can also invoke constitutional powers to pass the 2025 budget by executive order if parliament has not approved it by 20 December.